MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 4. Install and configure the new plugin following the instructions below.
 5. Only uninstall the older plugin when you're sure that orders created with the new plugin are being processed successfully.

+If you are upgrading from 5.x to a newer version, please check [Updating the plugin](/prestashop-1-7/updates)